 In Denmark, all matters related to the labour market are negotiated between the employer’s association, the employee’s union and the government.
 This is called the Danish Model.

 Thus, employers’ associations and trade unions make up the two sides of the social dialogue.
 (Sometimes the government is also included.)
 These social partners have a vital role to play in reaching out to employees and employers.
 They also seek to increase the representation of their membership to ensure deeper and broader benefits of association, representation and leadership, also in the field of public policy, its formulation and implementation.

 National trade committees

-Pursuant to Danish legislation on vocational training, a national trade committee is appointed to all vocational courses.
-These committees are made up of an equal number of representatives of the employer and the employees.
+Pursuant to Danish legislation on vocational training, employers’ associations and trade unions establish national trade committees for all vocational courses.
+These committees are made up of an equal number of representatives of the employers and the employees.